 Traumatic injuries are perhaps the most common reason your pup might need a blood transfusion.
 These can result from a major cut, torn limbs, gunshot wounds, or any other type of injury that leads to extensive bleeding.
 Just like in humans, the vet can repair the damage, but you still need a blood transfusion to restore the blood that has been lost or your dog may not be able to recover.

 While most surgical procedures today can be done with minimal blood loss, there are some that require a transfusion to be started before the procedure, as significant blood loss is expected.
 In other cases, the vet will make sure he has the right blood on hand just in case something happens and the blood loss is higher than anticipated.

 There are also several chronic conditions that require multiple units of blood as part of the treatment process.
 Among these are chemotherapy reactions, chemotherapy, liver failure, immune-mediated blood cell destruction, kidney failure, bone marrow failure, and more.
 All of these can require significant quantities of blood, which can be quite expensive.

 What you may not know is that a single donation of blood from your dog can save the lives of up to four dogs.
-Since your dog's blood must be tested annually in order to be a donor, the testing is often done at no charge by the clinic and the results are given to your vet for his records.
+Since your dog's blood must be tested annually in order to be a donor, the testing is often done at no charge by the clinic and the results are given to your vet for their records.
 Some clinics will also provide your dog with blood products up to the amount he has donated at no charge.
-Be sure to ask your vet about having your dog become a blood donor, this way should the time ever come when your dog needs a blood transfusion, he will have already done his part.
+Be sure to ask your vet about having your dog become a blood donor, this way should the time ever come when your dog needs a blood transfusion, your pooch will have already done their part.